San Jose Downtown Association (SJDA)

 Contact: Alex Stettinski

-Past Meeting: The Board Organizational Committee met on Jan.
-30 to review committee purpose and 2025 SJDA Board materials.
-A follow-up meeting will be held to continue review of materials, orientation, and objectives of recruitment and engagement.
+Past Meeting: The Board Organizational Committee met on March 10 to review committees and structure, continue review of materials, plan a Board orientation, and discuss recruitment and engagement for 2025.

 Downtown Parking Board